Bungo Stray Dogs: Manga

 Bungo Stray Dogs was well received in Japan.
 The series also appeared in the Da Vincis magazine poll from Kadokawa Shoten, while the franchise combined sold ¥1,878,804,092 in 2016.
 By 2018, the series reached 6 million copies.
 In 2022, the manga reached 10 million copies in print.
+In 2024, the manga reached 16 million copies in print.

 It came in at 11th for the "Nationwide Bookstore Employees' Recommended Comics of 2014".
 On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, Bungo Stray Dogs ranked 64th.
 Author Dan Brown was attracted by the manga when the author created a fictional version of himself to promote the story.
 Brown stated he was pleased with the result.

 Critical reception to the series has been positive.
 The Fandom Post said ever since its start the series has had potential to be an entertaining manga, citing the characterization of Atsushi and the power he has, later leading to interesting mystery arcs when more characters from multiple parties become involved, such as the reluctant alliance Atsushi and his rival Akutagawa form to defeat another group.
 The artwork was praised by UK Anime Network for how detailed are fight scenes while also praising the balance between dark and light plot storylines.
 Nevertheless, he found a common commentary within fans that the series suffers from a slow pace.
 While liking the Kunikida subplot, Anime News Network criticized the emotional focus on Atsushi's emotional state in the manga as he often grieves about his background, as well as the way he deals with his emotions when his torturer passes away.